 This suited the authorities.
 The downside of an insanity plea is that it would have drawn attention to a disturbing episode in Kaczynski’s life which may well have had a bearing on his extremism.
 At Harvard University, from the fall of 1959 through the spring of 1962, Kaczynski was one of twenty-two undergraduates who took part in a disturbing psychological experiment conducted by Henry A. Murray, director of the Harvard Psychological Clinic, focusing on responses to stress under interrogation.
 Participants were asked to write an essay about their mostly deeply held values, beliefs and aspirations, and this information was then used in confrontational and belittling interviews making “vehement, sweeping, and personally abusive” attacks on the subject while electrodes measured physiological responses.
 The sessions were filmed and played back to the subjects later in the experiment, which continued for three years, Kaczynski spending 200 hours in the study.
 I can’t imagine why he remained in it, or why anybody would, except perhaps out of defiance, a stubborn refusal to submit.
 There have been rumours that Kaczynski was part of LSD experiments under the CIA’s Project MK-Ultra, but I have seen no evidence for this — these rumours presumably arise because Murray’s research was indemnified under the MK-Ultra mind-control programme and he was indeed involved in supervising experiments into the effects of psychedelic drugs in collaboration with Dr Timothy Leary at Harvard.

 Could these brutalising interrogations have contributed to the making of a terrorist?
 Certainly they must have influenced the young man’s attitudes towards scientific research.
-And you don’t have to think that they drove Kaczynski insane to understand that they may have fed deep reservoirs of anger, as well as helping to train the unyielding mindset required to undertake such a campaign of unflinching violence.
+And you don’t have to think that they drove Kaczynski insane to understand that they may have fed deep reservoirs of anger, and even helped to train the unyielding mindset required to undertake such a campaign of unflinching violence.

 According to Alston Chase in a June 2000 article in The Atlantic (Harvard and the Making of the Unabomber), the students were referred to by code name only, to preserve anonymity.
-The seventeen-year-old Kaczynski’s handle, ironically, was “Lawful”.
+The seventeen-year-old Kaczynski’s handle was “Lawful”.

-Joy’s article is riveting, well constructed, highly readable.
-So whatever the rights and wrongs of murdering a man because he’s the CEO of a logging company, or an ad man for helping to sanitise the public image of Exxon-Mobil after the Exxon Valdez oil disaster — whatever the rights and wrongs of this archetypal revenge tragedy, the Unabomber did get his message out, and particularly this passage, thanks to Kurzweil and Joy.
+Joy’s article is riveting, and has been widely read.
+The Age of Spiritual Machines was a best-seller.
+So whatever the rights and wrongs of murdering a man because he’s the CEO of a logging company, or an ad man for helping to sanitise the public image of Exxon-Mobil after the Exxon Valdez oil disaster — whatever the rights and wrongs of this archetypal revenge tragedy, the Unabomber did get his message out, in particular that passage.

 And that message, I think, can be boiled down to two words.

-Kaczynski doesn’t focus on the technology itself so much as the knowledge-elites that control it, and Joy follows him in this, only briefly reviewing the potentials of the three technologies that would dominate the twenty-first century — genetics, robotics, and nanotechnology — in symbiosis with the umbrella technology, the digital architecture, under development since the Second World War.
+Kaczynski doesn’t focus on the technology itself so much as the knowledge-elites that control it, and Joy follows him in this, only briefly reviewing the potentials of the three technologies that would dominate the twenty-first century — genetics, robotics, and nanotechnology — in conjunction with the umbrella technology, the digital architecture under development since the Second World War.

 But if anything, his conclusion is even more chilling than anything in Kaczynski’s dystopia, if only because of the language in which it is couched.
 But it gave me the shivers.